ssogunle/ml-capstone/README.md

 are Gaussian Mixture Model (GMM) clustering algorithm and Artificial Neural Networks (ANN) respectively.
 First, the GMM clustering algorithm generates labels for the dataset’s customer groups.
-Thereafter, an ANN trains the final model, which will be capable of making predictions on unseen data.
+Thereafter, an ANN trains the final model, which can make predictions on unseen data.